 The target for reducing this common cause of injury even has its own ergonomic catch phrase – Large, Bulky or Awkward Items (LBAIs) – which makes the point that risk from lifting is not just about “heavy” objects (weighing more than 25 kg).

 The National Code of Practice for Hazardous Tasks 2016 adopted by most state safety regulators refers to the task of stacking goods onto a pallet as one of the common tasks that puts workers at risk.
-The document goes on to suggest pallet trucks, lift tables and lift trolleys as examples of mechanical solutions.
-The Palift is a spring loaded pallet positioner designed to eliminate the bending required when loading or unloading palletised products.
+The document goes on to suggest a pallet jack, lift tables and lift trolleys as examples of mechanical solutions.
+The Palift is a spring loaded positioner designed to eliminate the bending required when loading or unloading palletised products.

 Safety regulators provide specific advice on manual handling solutions because of the sheer number of lifting and other related injuries clogging the workers compensation system.
 This makes unsafe manual handling the biggest problem in Australia’s workplaces.

 Every year regulators repeat the message that injuries could be prevented by adopting appropriate materials handling equipment to reduce the risk or even eliminate it completely.
-In an earlier era Australian regulators insisted employers manage the risk by identifying any unsafe manual handling in all tasks, assess the risk and determine an appropriate solution.
+In an earlier era, Australian regulators insisted employers manage the risk by identifying any unsafe manual handling in all tasks, assess the risk and determine an appropriate solution.
 This process was often onerous and difficult to do without knowledge of ergonomics.
 Today workplaces are encouraged to find solutions because the risks are now well known and the solutions more readily available.

 Workplaces must take this seriously.
 Safety inspectors in every state always target materials handling risk, especially lifting, when they visit a workplace.

 The national model work safety Acts operating in other states set similar duties for operators of workplaces.
 Manual handling is specifically dealt with in the various national model regulations.
 For example, in the biggest state, NSW, manual handling is regulated under the Work Safety and Health Regulation 2011, the local version of the model regulations.
 The NSW “Hazardous manual tasks” requirement is in part 4.3 of the hazardous work chapter.
 This part simply states that the risk must be “managed”.
 When determining control measures, certain physical factors of tasks and the working environment must be considered which helps determine the right solution.
-That is not necessary when the solution is obvious.

-The versatile Quikstak smart stackers are much more than a pallet lifter.
-They are specifically designed to minimise the risk of repetitive strain and back injury whilst also improving productivity.
+The versatile Quikstak smart stackers are are specifically designed to minimise the risk of repetitive strain and back injury whilst also improving productivity.
 Fitted with an infra-red height sensor, the Quikstak detects the height of the load.
 The fork height is then automatically raised and lowered to suit operator working height.
 These are widely used in food manufacturing and processing, packaging lines and assembly areas.

-In addition to these innovative warehousing solutions, we also offer custom designed and manufactured pallet handling equipment that can make your warehouse operations safer and more productive.
-For more information, contact our sales team on 1300 363 152.
+In addition to these innovative warehousing solutions, we also offer custom designed and manufactured handling equipment that can make your warehouse and manufacturing operations safer and more productive.
+Sitecraft provides a comprehensive Australia wide service.